yanjustino/ellis/README.md

 If you want to contribute to an open source project, the best one to pick is one that you are using yourself.
 The maintainers will appreciate it!

-# Who was James H. Ellis
-James Henry Ellis (25 September 1924 – 25 November 1997) was a British engineer and **cryptographer**.
-In 1970, while working at the Government Communications Headquarters (GCHQ) in Cheltenham, he conceived of the possibility of "non-secret encryption", more commonly termed **public-key cryptography**.

 # References
 * [RSA encryptation](https://tools.ietf.org/html/rfc3447)